Vermintide-Mod-Framework/Grasmann-Mods/simple_ui/readme.txt

 Adds the ability to display damage dealt by players in chat and in game world.

 Changelog
+2.0.3 - Fixed error message on start in vt1
 2.0.2 - Implemented hover events for controls
 2.0.1 - Update for UIImprovements
 2.0.0 - Update for latest framework